Municipal Net-Zero Action Research Partnership (N-ZAP)

 Participate in the program

 Interested in getting involved?
-N-ZAP is recruiting 250 Canadian municipalities to participate as pilot cities or case study subjects.
-By participating in N-ZAP, your municipality will:
+N-ZAP is recruiting 250 Canadian municipalities to participate as pilot communities.

 • Have the opportunity to contribute to the climate conversation at a national level and advance local GHG reduction efforts